nanolith/armv7-cortex-m-softfp-toolchain/README.md

 cores on your machine will significantly speed up builds (e.g. MAKE_OPTS=-j4 or MAKE_OPTS=-j8).

+To build for Cortex M0 parts, set the optional environment variable, ARM_CPU, to cortex-m0.
+This overrides the default CPU flag of cortex-m4.

 The script should be run in a scratch directory.
 If you clone this repo, you can use the workspace as your scratch directory for one-off builds.
 Anyone planning to enhance this script should use a separate scratch directory.
 As the